jadecobra/python_tdd_exercises/source/data_structures/dictionaries/dictionaries.rst

                 []
             )

-  the terminal_ is your friend, and shows the full difference between the two :ref:`lists`.
+  the terminal_ is my friend, and shows the full difference between the two :ref:`lists`.

 * I copy (:kbd:`ctrl/command+c`) and paste (:kbd:`ctrl/command+v`) the expected values from the terminal_ then use `find and replace`_ to remove the extra characters